katiesaund/academic_website/content/home/about.md

 # Biography

 I'm a PhD candidate in the Snitkin Lab at the University of Michigan.
-My thesis research focuses on the genomics and evolution of the bacterial species *C. difficile.* For my thesis I wrote a software package to perform bacterial genome-wide association studies.
+My thesis research focuses on the genomics and evolution of the bacterial species *C. difficile.* For my thesis I wrote a software package to perform bacterial genome-wide association studies called [hogwash](https://github.com/katiesaund/hogwash).

-When I'm not in lab I'm probably at UM's Ross School of Business helping out at the Wolverine Venture Fund or olympic weightlifting.
+When I'm not in lab I'm probably at UM's Ross School of Business helping out at the [Wolverine Venture Fund](http://zli.umich.edu/wolverine-venture-fund) or olympic weightlifting.